 Student Life

-Chamberlain International School seeks to create a home like environment in each of its nine dormitories.
-The Sudent Life staff work collaboratively with the other departments to ensure the individual needs of each student are being addressed.
+The Chamberlain International School seeks to create a home-like environment in each of its nine dormitories.
+The Student Life staff works collaboratively with the other departments to ensure the individual needs of each student are being addressed.
 While each of the dorms has a unique design, they all follow a similar structure.
 The atmosphere is designed to be relaxed and calming, so that students may focus on their individualized goals, from the intricacies of effective communication and social skills, to building basic daily living skills.
-In addition, Student Life offers students an opportunity to experience a healthy, fun and productive lifestyle with the guidance and support of our experienced and well-trained staff.
+In addition, Student Life offers students an opportunity to experience a healthy, fun, and productive lifestyle with the guidance and support of our experienced and well-trained staff.

 Throughout all these experiences our student life staff are there, developing strong relationships within a therapeutically structured environment, offering feedback and guidance, so that our students can become healthy and productive young adults.